Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Evaluation

-While we see a significant improvement of the level-based heuristic over the corresponding random selection for element-wise pruning on all our three DNN architectures, we cannot observe a similar behaviour for structural pruning.
+While we see a significant improvement of the level-based heuristic over the corresponding random selection for element-wise pruning on all our three DNN architectures, we cannot observe a similar behavior for structural pruning.
 Instead, none of the more complex structural pruning heuristics managed to significantly improve over the random selection approach.
-There is also only little variation in the results of the heuristics.
-We believe that the main reason for this is the iterative re-training between pruning steps: while introducing pruning during DNN training can cause degradation in the predictive quality of a model, it was very often regained in a short number of epochs when re-training.
-This is in line with results reported in previous work~\cite{han_learning_2015}.
+There is also little variation in the results of the heuristics.
+We believe that the main reason for this is the iterative retraining between pruning steps: while introducing pruning during DNN training can degrade the predictive quality of a model, it was very often recovered in a short number of epochs during retraining.
+This is consistent with results reported in previous work~\cite{han_learning_2015}.

-In all our experiments we used the same target compression rates for both element-wise and structural pruning.
-However, we see that the structural pruning experiments resulted in models that exceed their selected targeted compression rate.
-In some cases this reduces the parameter count to almost 99.9\%.
+In all our experiments, we used the same target compression rates for both element-wise and structural pruning.
+However, we see that the structural pruning experiments result in models that exceed their chosen target compression rate.
+In some cases, this reduces the number of parameters to almost 99.9\%.
 For element-wise pruning, we do not see such an effect.
-The reason for this is related to the removal of structures from DNN models during structural pruning: due to the existence of data dependencies between layers, removing structures from their parameter tensors also influences the shapes of tensors in surrounding layers.
-For element-wise pruning, parameters are not completely eliminated from the DNN but are instead just set to zero.
-Therefore, all data dependencies remain in the network, no tensor shape changes occur, and the pruning target rate is more precisely met.
+The reason for this is related to the removal of structures from DNN models during structural pruning: due to the existence of data dependencies between layers, removing structures from their parameter tensors also affects the shapes of tensors in surrounding layers.
+In element-wise pruning, parameters are not completely removed from the DNN, but only set to zero.
+Thus, all data dependencies remain in the network, tensor shapes do not change, and the pruning target rate is more accurately achieved.